 Anne P. Reece, Acquisitions/Cataloging Librarian

-Hilary Rogler, Circulation and Periodicals Librarian
+Hilary Rogler, Circulation, Periodicals Librarian and Interlibrary Loan Librarian

 Anastasios Theodoropoulos, Administrative Assistant

 We welcome you to the Library of Hellenic College/Holy Cross, and we encourage you to make use of the resources, materials, and services that are housed here.
 Your questions regarding the use and layout of the Library may be answered below, but if you have any other questions or research needs please speak with a member of the Library staff.
 If you are unable to locate the items you need, please speak with a member of the Library staff.

 II.
 General Policies

 When you are in the Library we ask that you respect the needs of others by refraining from loud talking and excessive noise.
 For the benefit of all patrons, please confine your social visits to the Reading Room in the remodeled Cotsidas-Tonna Library.
 All of the floors in the main building are reserved as quiet study areas.
 The only exceptions to this rule are the group study rooms (see below).